johnjago/awesome-uncopyright/README.md

 ## Books

+- [Cost of Freedom](http://costoffreedom.cc/) - On the dream for a free culture.
 - [LibriVox](https://librivox.org/) - Audiobooks read by volunteers.
 - [Project Gutenberg](https://www.gutenberg.org/) - Thousands of ebooks whose copyright has expired in a variety of formats.